 DUE TO HIGH DEMAND THIS TEA IS SOLD OUT.

 A young monk once asked the wise tea master Lao Cha:

 – Sensei, out of all the wonderful Phoenix Dan Cong Oolong teas, which one is the most precious gem?

 – It is Ye Lai Xiang, that smells like a jasmine flower blooming at night.
 Its taste and aroma are so tender and so exquisite.
 This Oolong is not just tea.
 It is poetry.

-Ye Lai Xiang, meaning “blooming at night jasmine aroma”, is named after the tuberose flower which blooms at night.
-Ye Lai Xiang Dan Cong Oolong is considered a rare tea for it is not widely cultivated.
-Ye Lai Xiang has been grown for centuries on the Phoneix (Fenghuang) Mountains and is one of the gems of Dan Cong teas.
+Lai Xiang translates as “night-blooming jasmine aroma”.
+It is indeed named after the tuberose flower which blooms at night.
+Ye Lai Xiang Dan Cong Oolong Tea is considered rare since it is not widely cultivated.
+The smell is so sweet and powerful that it is pleasantly entrancing.